How to Pull Accurate Comps (Step-by-Step)

 • Raw parallel with thin sales: stretch the window and sanity-check against adjacent years or parallel tiers.

-• Graded base with a large sample: weight the most recent 10–20 sales and stay within 30 days.
+• Graded base with a large sample: weight the most recent 10–20 sales and stay within 30 days — accurate graded comps are also the direct input for any grading ROI calculation, so it pays to get this step right.

 FAQs